Nesvilab/EntrapBench/README.md

 Generate entrapment database and calculate false discovery proportion (FDP)

 ### Generate a target+entrapment database given a target database
 Given each protein in a target database, digest it, shuffle the peptides, and then put the peptides back into proteins.
 Each peptide is shuffled at most 10 times to get a unique sequence.
-Dependents on the parameter, one target protein can generate multiple entrapment proteins.
+Depending on the parameter, one target protein can generate multiple entrapment proteins.

 Usage:
 ```shell